 A two-week resignation notice is an ethical way to leave a job and keep on good terms with your company.
-Some businesses require a written two-week notice, so check your employee handbook when it’s time to leave your job.
+Some businesses require a written two-week notice, so check your employee handbook or contract for specific policies when you’re planning to submit a formal departure letter.

 What to Include in Your Notice Letter